 An Introduction to DigitalOcean Block Storage

 DigitalOcean's Block Storage allows you to create and attach additional storage volumes to your DigitalOcean Droplets.
 Volumes are an independent resource that can be moved from one Droplet to another within the same datacenter.
-Attached volumes function like locally connected storage drives, allowing you to manage them using familiar tools and techniques.
+Attached volumes act like locally connected storage drives, allowing you to manage them with the same tools and techniques.

 Since Block Storage is not a specialized resource, it can be used for just about anything that would benefit from additional disk space.
 Examples include: